Police: Child dies at Fort Smith hospital after being left in hot car

 FORT SMITH, Ark. — According to Fort Smith police, a child died after being left in a hot car on Tuesday, Aug.
 16.

+5NEWS also spoke with an adjunct professor of meteorology who specializes in the dynamics of how hot cars can get.
+He says the last pediatric vehicular heatstroke death in Arkansas was in Booneville in July 2020 with the current incident being the 19th in Arkansas since 1998.
+He also says an infant or small child's body cannot cool itself off like an adult's would, but that it heats up three to five times faster.

+“In the first 10 minutes a car is closed up, the temperature rises by 19 degrees.
+So let's say on a 100-degree day or 100 plus degree day like it is in Fort Smith, today….you know you’re at about 120 degrees in 10 minutes," said Jan Null, San Jose State University Adjunct Professor of Meteorology.

-Fort Smith police and the Crisis Intervention Unit responded to the hospital and authorities are at the Boone Avenue home investigating.
+Fort Smith police and the Crisis Intervention Unit responded to the hospital.
+5NEWS has reached out to Fort Smith Police and has not heard back.

 No other information has been released at this time.